Israeli literature: Hebrew writers

 The most important writers of the first generation, S.Y.
-Agnon and Haim Hazaz, were deeply rooted in their European background, and served as links between the classical writers of the early decades of the Hebrew revival and the Hebrew writers in Palestine during the following generations.
+Agnon and Haim Hazaz, were deeply rooted in their European background, and served as links between the classical writers of the early decades of the Hebrew revival and the Hebrew writers in mandatory Palestine during the following generations.

-For the next generation of writers, the center of focus was Palestine, even when they were writing about other parts of the world.
+For the next generation of writers, the center of focus was Mandatory Palestine, even when they were writing about other parts of the world.
 Their framework was the period of aliyah and, very often, life in the kibbutz.
-Among the outstanding names are Uri Zvi Greenberg and Avraham Shlonsky, who found in Palestine the antidote to the rootlessness of the Diaspora.
+Among the outstanding names are Uri Zvi Greenberg and Avraham Shlonsky, who found in mandatory Palestine the antidote to the rootlessness of the Diaspora.

 The third generation of writers emerged around the time of the 1948 Arab–Israeli War.
 Its key figures (S. Yizhar, Moshe Shamir, Hanoch Bartov, Haim Gouri, Benjamin Tammuz, Aharon Megged) were all sabras or had been brought to the country at an early age.
 Strong influences now came in from other countries, especially Western.
 A group called the "Canaanites" even sought to deny the connection between Israelis and Jews elsewhere.
 But after 1948, a feeling of emptiness and of searching for new values was leading to experiments in exploring the Jewish past.

 The subsequent generation of the 1960s (A. B. Yehoshua, Amos Oz, Natan Yonatan, Yoram Kaniuk, Yaakov Shabtai) has endeavoured to place Israeli culture within a world context and stresses not so much the unique aspects of Jewish life and Israel as the universal.
 This school of writers often identifies itself with the protest literature of other countries.

 The following generation, writers who were born in the 1960s and 1970s and made their debut in the 1980s and 1990s, examined the basic questions of Jewish-Israeli existence by exposing the collective tensions in individual characters and fates.
 Notable writers from this era include Etgar Keret and Sayed Kashua.

+Religious Jewish writers

+Starting in the late 1990s Religious writers have brought a new viewpoint into Israeli literature (Rabbi Haim Sabato, Yonadav Kablan, Rabbi Lior Engelman, Yehuda Gizbar-Fenigstein).